-Bachelor of Arts With a Major in Psychology
+Bachelor of Arts in Psychology

-Prior to declaring a psychology major, students must complete PSYC 1300, 2301 and STAT 2331 or 2301 with no individual grade less than a $\it C$ -.
-Practicum, research training and independent study courses (PSYC 3099, 3199, 3299, 3399, and 4395) may be taken only on a pass/fail basis.
-Such courses will not count toward the major.
+A BA in Psychology requires 36 course credit hours (12 courses).
+Prior to declaring a BA, students must complete a foundation sequence of three courses including PSYC 1300, PSYC 2301 and STAT 2331 or 2301 with no individual grade less than a C-.
+Research training, practicum, and independent study courses are available (PSYC 3099, 3199, 3299, 3399, and 4395) on a pass/fail basis.
+These courses will not count toward the required hours for the major.
+Students must earn a C- or higher in all graded classes for the BA.